torrejonv/teranode/docs/architecture/Teranode-architecture-brief.md

 - **Transaction Meta Store**: Manages transaction metadata, which is crucial for various validation and assembly processes.
 - **Banlist Service**: Maintains a list of banned entities, safeguarding the network against malicious actors.

 The Teranode's architecture revolutionizes Bitcoin's scalability through a combination of unbounded block size, innovative data models (such as SubTrees), and a modular node system.
-These advancements facilitate high transaction throughput and efficient network operations, positioning UBSV as a scalable solution for future blockchain demands.
+These advancements facilitate high transaction throughput and efficient network operations, positioning Teranode as a scalable solution for future blockchain demands.

 -----
 © 2024 BSV Blockchain Org.